PlasmaPy/hack.plasmapy.org/pages/2021/about.md

 the benefits it can have on the community, what is currently available, and how to foster community development of open-source software.
 As such, topics will range form demonstrating and using current open-source plasma software projects to software engineering skills.
-These topics will be present through both structured learning activities, such as guided tutorials, and unstructured project time for collaborative learning.
+These topics will be presented through both structured learning activities, such as guided tutorials, and unstructured project time for collaborative learning.